Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

-Vereda da Ponta de São Lourenço (PR 8) is one of the most unique hikes in Madeira and one of our personal favourites – so much that we’ve hiked it three times in the past year!
+Vereda da Ponta de São Lourenço (PR 8) is one of the most unique hikes in Madeira and one of our personal favourites – so much that we’ve hiked it four times!

-This is one of many amazing coastal hikes in Madeira.
-You’ll get to experience some of the beautiful coastlines this island has to offer.
+On this amazing coastal hike in Madeira, you’ll get to experience some of the beautiful coastlines this island has to offer.
 We honestly just can’t get enough of it.

 This hike is also known as the Dragon’s Tail – and no, we didn’t make that up!
 Once you’re on the trail, you’ll know exactly what we mean.